 Nearly 1 in 10 men will experience infertility.
-Almost 40% of infertility cases in couples are traced back to a medical condition or other contributing factor from a male partner.
+Almost 40% of infertility cases in couples are traced back to a medical condition or other contributing factors from a male partner.
 Traces of infertility in men can range from issues with sperm production to interference with sperm delivery.
-Once you have come to the conclusion that you are having issues conceiving, it is important that both partners are tested.
+Once you have come to the conclusion that you are having issues conceiving, the fertility experts at SIRM St. Louis believe it’s important that both partners are tested.

 Male infertility can be caused by physiological and lifestyle factors.
-Some physiological factors include:
+Some physiological factors we commonly see at our

 - Genetic disorders